-All employees of the Gale Company and other affiliated participating employers, other than certain employees who are represented for collective bargaining purposes by a labor organization, who attained age 201/2 and completed one-half year of service with a participating employer were eligible to participate in the Gale Company Employee Savings Plan (the "Gale Plan").
+All employees of the Gale Company and other affiliated participating employers, other than certain employees who are represented for collective bargaining purposes by a labor organization, who attained age 20/2 and completed one-half year of service with a participating employer were eligible to participate in the Gale Company Employee Savings Plan (the "Gale Plan").
 The Gale Plan permitted eligible employees to defer their annual compensation on a pre-tax basis, subject to certain limitations imposed by federal law.
 The amounts contributed by employees were immediately vested and non-forfeitable.
-The Gale Company or the participant's employer were able to match the employee's deferral at the rate of 50 percent of the first six percent of the employee's annual compensation for employees who have at least 1,000 hours of service and employed on the last day of the plan year.
+The Gale Company or the participant's employer were able to match the employee's deferral at the rate of 50 percent of the first six percent of the employee's annual compensation for employees who have at least 1,000 hours of service and are employed on the last day of the plan year.
 In addition, the Company, at management's discretion, was able to make discretionary contributions.
 Participants become 50 percent vested in employer contributions after two years of service and become 100 percent vested after three years.
 The assets of the Gale Plan were held in trust and a separate account was established for each participant.
-A participant may receive a distribution of his or her vested account balance in the Gale Plan was merged into the 401(k) Plan.
+A participant may receive a distribution of his or her vested account balance in the Gale Plan in a single sum or in installment payments or in the form of an annuity upon his or her termination of service with the Company.
+Effective April 1, 2007, the Gale Plan was merged into the 401(k) Plan.
 In accordance with the Gale/Green transactions, the Company continued to make matching contributions to former Gale Plan participants under the Gale Plan matching contribution formula through the payroll period ending May 4, 2007.
 Moreover, federal law requires the Company to preserve (i) the Gale Plan vesting schedule for certain Gale Plan participants with three or more years of service as of May 4, 2007 and (ii) certain benefits previously offered under the Gale Plan.
 Total expense recognized by the Company for the Gale Plan for the year ended December 31, 2007 was \$111,000.